September 28, 2017 | Authored by: Kevin Cancilla

 The strategy: Partnering with OTT providers

 Working with OTT providers rather than against them may prove more successful.
 Instead of investing in their own content creation, partnerships grant telcos access to libraries of fan favorites.
 This approach isn't just easier in terms of content creation; it also has the opportunity to boost customer satisfaction.
 Partnerships allow telcos to create packages where consumers get their phone, internet, messaging and video all through one service, increasing convenience on their end.
-Because OTT subscriptions are priced low, consumers get to enjoy video for much less than a traditional cable subscription.
+Because OTT subscriptions are priced low, consumers get to enjoy the video for much less than a traditional cable subscription.
 Meanwhile, telcos get to retain these customers who would have otherwise canceled their subscriptions.

 We've already seen many such partnerships across the globe.
 Comcast and FX recently announced a joint service that lets Xfinity TV customers watch FX and FXX programming with no ad interruption, FierceCable reported.
 Last year, Europe-based Liberty Global partnered with Netflix to provide the streaming service on Liberty's digital TV platforms across more than 30 countries.
 That success, in part, led Liberty to evaluate the possibility of adding Amazon video as well, Digital TV Europe reported.
-Meanwhile, Deutsche Telekom also gave its customers direct access to Netflix, acquired the German premier rights to several popular TV shows - including Hulu's "The Handmaid's Tale" - and gained the launch rights to the on-demand service Fox+, according to a separate Digital TV Europe report.
+Meanwhile, Deutsche Telekom also gave its customers direct access to Netflix, acquired the German premiere rights to several popular TV shows - including Hulu's "The Handmaid's Tale" - and gained the launch rights to the on-demand service Fox+, according to a separate Digital TV Europe report.

 Telcos must be careful not to overlook monetization when addressing the OTT issue.
 Their billing infrastructure will need to be modified no matter which strategy they choose - especially if these businesses operate on a subscription billing business model.
 Companies will have to review which platforms or devices their billing provider integrates with, as one of the draws of OTT is its cross-device functionality.